Twenty-fifth Sunday in Ordinary Time

 Julia Louise Morrow

-Julia Morrow is a writer based in San Diego, California.
+Julia Morrow is a writer and academic based in San Diego, California.
 She holds a B.A. in philosophy and theology from Wheaton College and is completing dual master’s degrees in theology at the Franciscan School of Theology and in library and information science at San José State University.
 She researches how art enriches spiritual practice, particularly in its ability to illuminate theological truths for modern audiences.
-Her approach is grounded in the contemplative Catholic tradition, Krister Stendahl’s “holy envy,” and the insights of thinkers such Simone Weil, William Blake, Søren Kierkegaard, Iris Murdoch, Meister Eckhart, and Wendell Berry.
+Her approach is grounded in the contemplative Catholic tradition, Krister Stendahl’s “holy envy,” and the insights of thinkers such as Simone Weil, William Blake, Søren Kierkegaard, and Wendell Berry.

-Julia serves as a member of the board of directors for the Women’s Ordination Conference, as the production assistant for the forthcoming film Baptizing Feminism, and as a friend of her local public library.
-She contributes news and investigative reporting for FemCatholic, writes for places such as the L.A.
-Times, Wisdom’s Dwelling, Transpositions, and Women in Theology, and publishes a weekly Substack newsletter on theology, art, and culture.
+Julia currently serves as the vice president of the Women’s Ordination Conference and as a dedicated friend of her local public library.
+She also writes for places such as FemCatholic, Wisdom’s Dwelling, Busted Halo, and Catholic Artist Connection, and publishes a Substack newsletter on theology, art, and culture.

-When she’s not writing, Julia enjoys reading novels, spending time in nature, and remaining a dedicated evangelist for lipstick.
+When she’s not writing, Julia enjoys reading novels, spending time with her partner, and remaining a dedicated evangelist for lipstick.
 You can find her on Instagram @julialouisemorrow.

 MORE INFO/ CONNECT